Kari De Pryck PhD

-Kari De Pryck is a fellow of the Swiss National Science Foundation (SNSF), affiliated with the laboratory PACTE at the University of Grenoble Alpes.
-She is also a research associate at the Centre Internet et Société (CNRS) and the Institute for Advanced Sustainability Studies (IASS) in Potsdam.
+Kari De Pryck is a Lecturer at the Institute for Environmental Sciences of the University of Geneva.
+She is also a research associate at the Centre Internet et Société (CNRS) and the laboratory PACTE at the University of Grenoble Alpes.
 She holds a joint- PhD from Sciences Po Paris and the University of Geneva.
 At the intersection between International Relations and Science and Technology Studies, she is interested in the politics of knowledge production and use, focusing on the Intergovernmental Panel on Climate Change (IPCC) and Net Emission Technologies (NETs).
 She has taught in several institutions (Sciences Po Paris, the University of Geneva, AgroParisTech and the University of Cambridge).

 Kari De Pryck.
 2021.
 “Controversial Practices.
 Tracing the Proceduralization of the IPCC in time and space.”
 Global Policy 12 (S7), 80-89.